POV-Ray/povray/source-doc/styleguide.md

   .
   - Protected or private member variable names should begin with a (possibly additional) `m` prefix.
   - Global variable names should begin with a (possibly additional) `g` prefix.
+  - Global variables with thread-local storage should begin with a (possibly additional) `gt`
+  - prefix.
   - Constants should begin with a `k` prefix.
 (Does not apply to const parameters.)
   .